LaxarJS/laxar-angular2-adapter/README.md

 Angular 2 makes heavy use of bleeding edge browser features, that are no standard yet or are just being implemented in browsers.
 This may make it necessary to include some shims.
-For example Internet Explorer 10 will need the `core-js` shims both in the application and in tests.
+For example Internet Explorer 10 will need the `core-js` shim additionally in the application.
-Simply add the dependency to your project via yarn or npm (we tested with version 2.4.1) and include it at the top of your projects main file (by default `init.js`) and at the top of each widget spec:
+Simply add the dependency to your project via yarn or npm (we tested with version 2.4.1) and include it at the top of your projects main file (by default this is the file `init.js`):

 ```js
 import 'core-js/client/shim.min.js';
 ```

+For widget specs the `test-support.ts` file of the adapter already includes this shim.

 ## Why the technology identifier `angular2` (and not `angular` or `angularx` or whatever)?